JacTech/Pointering/README.md

 <h1>!!!
 Work in Progress !!!

-<h4>This is not a finished project, I'm still working on it and haven't tested anything so far.
+<h4>This is not a finished project, I'm still working on it.

 UPDATE: